Moshe Sipper (מֹשֶׁה זִיפֶּר)

 - Co-evolving non-uniform cellular automata to perform computations, 1996 ♡

-Moshe Sipper is a professor of artificial intelligence at Ben-Gurion University of the Negev, Israel.
-He received the BA degree from the Technion — Israel Institute of Technology, and the MSc and PhD degrees from Tel Aviv University, all in computer science.
-During 1995–2001 he was a senior researcher at the EPFL (Switzerland), and during 2016-2020 he was a visiting professor at the University of Pennsylvania (USA).
+Biography Moshe Sipper is a professor of artificial intelligence at Ben-Gurion University of the Negev (Israel), who holds degrees in computer science from the Technion (B.A.) and Tel Aviv University (M.Sc., Ph.D.).
+He previously served as a senior researcher at EPFL (Switzerland) and as a visiting professor at the University of Pennsylvania (USA).

 A little perspective.
 That's it.
 I'd like some fresh, clear, well-seasoned perspective.
 Can you suggest a good wine to go with that?